viniciusbarros/msc_game_obstacle_course/README.md

-# The curse of Skybound
+# Pat the Mag and the Skybound Gold

 ## Backstory
 Pat the Mag is a lone pirate who pursued the legend of the Skybound Gold.
 A treasure cursed by greed, said to be impossible to hold onto.
 "Whoever lays claim to it shall never rise without losing what they gained".